 1. In Progress.
 An “IP” grade may be given in a course where a major project or extended research is required and work on that project cannot be completed by the end of the regular grad- ing period.
 If the project requires more time, the student may petition in writing to the Dean of the School for an additional semester extension (request must be received by the Dean of the School prior to the end of the original semester and be supported by the faculty member).
 The student must again register for the class within the next semester in order to receive credit.
 All “IP” grades not made up within the prescribed time automatically convert to the grade of “F.”

-For information about grade change policy and grade appeals, please see those sections beginning on page 41 of the Tusculum College Catalog.
+For information about grade change policy and grade appeals, please see those sections beginning on page 41 of the Tusculum University Catalog.

 All students for Master of Arts degrees and the Master of Business Administration degree shall complete these requirements: